tomasmisutka/hockey_organizer/README.md

 # hockey_organizer

-a new Mobile app - Hockey Organizer
+a new Mobile app - Hockey Organizer app for AK7MT

 ## Getting Started